 And other lawyers know that.
 They recognize that Mr. Nettles is more than willing to take a case to trial and that he’s not afraid of the time and expense a trial brings.
 This affects how settlements negotiations develop.

 The second reason litigation experience matters is that, while most cases are settled out of court, some still go to trial.
 And it’s crucial your attorney has a keen understanding of the workings of an actual courtroom.

 The theory and practice of law can be quite different.
 How does a lawyer connect with a jury?
 Handle a difficult judge?
 Construct a closing argument?

 None of these things can be taught.
 They must be learned through hands-on experience inside a courtroom.
 Mr. Nettles has ample experience in local, state and federal courthouses.
 He knows how these courtrooms differ from each other and how to navigate each one successfully.

 Bill Nettles won’t be intimidated by the prospect of going to court, and he won’t be unprepared if a case does go to trial.

-If you have a legal case anywhere in the state of South Carolina and you want it handled right, please call the Law Office of Bill Nettles today at 803-814-2826.
-We're located in Columbia, but we handle cases from across the state.
+If you have a legal case anywhere in the state of South Carolina and you want it handled right, please call the Law Office of Bill Nettles today.
+We’re located in Columbia, but we handle cases from across the state.